algorandfoundation/docs/docs/sdks/go/index.md

 title: Your First Transaction

-This section is a quick start guide for interacting with the Algorand network using Python.
+This section is a quick start guide for interacting with the Algorand network using Go.
 This guide will help to install [Algorand sandbox](https://github.com/algorand/sandbox){:target="_blank"}, which provides a node for testing and development.
-This guide will also help to install the Python SDK, create an account and submit your first transaction on Algorand.
+This guide will also help to install the Go SDK, create an account and submit your first transaction on Algorand.

 # Install Sandbox